 - Under 6 employees – nonprofit clients need to comprise at least 30% of your business

-- Firms with 6 or more employees – nonprofit clients need to comprise at least 30% of your business or your company must have professionals with demonstrated nonprofit expertise and experience serving nonprofits
+- 6 or more employees – nonprofit clients need to comprise at least 30% of your business or your company must include professionals with 3 years of experience and expertise serving nonprofits

 In addition to a review of their applications and submitted materials, we verify that there are at least three nonprofit clients who recommend providers that are one of the types below: